Getting your Trinity Audio player ready...

 I immediately recognized the voice.
 It belonged to Teena Aoki.
 Looking up at her, I quickly fell into awkwardness, gazing into her light gray eyes, accented by her pastel-orange eye shadow.
 Teena had a unique style that always incorporated pastel colors.
 Her soft, light brown hair had pink-pastel highlights, and she usually wore white and pastel colors.
 Come to think of it, I had never seen her in muted or dark-colored clothing.

-I can’t believe I wasted time crushing on a girl who would never fit it in with me or by drab, unfashionable crew.
+I can’t believe I wasted time crushing on a girl who would never fit in with me or my drab, unfashionable crew.

 “Hi, Teena.
 How do you know Hellie’s name?”